 Commercial Geography is the relation between Geographic Structure and Commercial Activities.
-The Commerce is depends on the structure of the Geography and related factors such as Land Structure, Population, Climate, Temperature, Stability and many other Things.
+The Commerce depends on the structure of the Geography and related factors such as Land Structure, Population, Climate, Temperature, Stability and many other things.

 Definition of Commercial Geography